I have a few questions for you, and be honest:

 Once you have a clear idea of the legacy you want to leave to the world its time to figure out the broad strokes on how to get there.

-Life has a funny way of throwing us curve balls and our journey can lead to unexpected places, however you must have an overall direction and mission or you’ll be lost and unfulfilled.
+Life has a funny way of throwing us curve balls and our journey can lead to unexpected places, however, you must have an overall direction and mission or you’ll be lost and unfulfilled.

-Ask yourself what will need to happen long term in your life to
+Ask yourself what will need to happen long term in your life to achieve those goals around your health, wealth and relationships.
+Then break them down decade by decade.

 If you want a family, you’ll need to find a woman who shares your values, get married and have children before she is too old.

-If you want to rise above your class and build a financial legacy that will afford future generations opportunities you didn’t have, your going to have to build new skills, new networks of people, go into different businesses and execute a series of transactions big enough to get there.
+If you want to rise above your class and build a financial legacy that will afford future generations opportunities you didn’t have, you’re going to have to build new skills, new networks of people, go into different businesses and execute a series of transactions big enough to get there.

-If you want to be healthy enough to work for all the decades it will take to build your legacy you’re going need to be strong, pain-free, disease free, and cogitively sharp until the very end.
+If you want to be healthy enough to work for all the decades it will take to build your legacy you’re going need to be strong, pain-free, disease free, and cognitively sharp until the very end.

 Now that you have the broad strokes break down further and concentrate on the goals you need to hit in the next 3-5 years to begin this journey.